 Drives Like Crazy: Although anyone who can absentmindedly drive into a populated subway without killing or maiming anybody (that we know of) must be a pretty good pilot.

 Good Dad: He can bumble a bit, but he's very loving and he's generally on the ball.

-I've Heard of That — What Is It?: Roger says he's a huge fan of the boyband "The Soul Patches" despite he knows none of their songs and obviously never even heard of them, only saying that because he refuses to admit (Or is even outright terrified) that he's out of touch with the younger generation.
+I've Heard of That — What Is It?: Roger says he's a huge fan of the boyband "The Soul Patches" despite the fact that he knows none of their songs and has obviously never even heard of them, only saying that because he refuses to admit (Or is even outright terrified) that he's out of touch with the younger generation.

 Failed a Spot Check: The pets don't seem to put a whole lot of effort into any kind of masquerade.
 They play cards and dice games in plain view, they constantly leave the premises, Pepper has comedy props delivered, and Russell has discharged a fire extinguisher indoors.
 Yet Mrs. Twombly never suspects that they're anything other than regular pets.

 Buttercream Sunday is a female yellow and brown Netherland Dwarf rabbit who is good on dancing.
 Her owner is Youngmee Song's aunt Christie, who owns the candy shop named Sweets Delights.
 She is very active and hyper, but also very mischievous.Tropes associated with Buttercream:

 Flanderization: In her first episode, she was reasonably coherent, even singing an entire song normally.
 In later episodes, she could barely put enough real words together to make herself understood by the others.